Bankruptcy Preference Payment Litigation

 Generally speaking, a preferential payment (“preference”) is one made by a debtor in bankruptcy to a creditor in the 90 days before the debtor filed for bankruptcy.
 (The period may be up to 120 days before the bankruptcy filing for creditors considered to be “insiders”).
 Further, to qualify as a preference, the payment must have been made on a previously incurred, or “antecedent,” debt of the debtor.
 There are a couple of more elements that must be proven to prove a preference, but they are almost always easy to prove.

-While the Bankruptcy Code provides more, there are three defenses to preference claims and actions that are most likely to be viable on your case.
+While the Bankruptcy Code provides more, there are three defenses to preference claims in bankruptcy preference payment litigation that are most likely to be viable in your case.
 They are: (1) the “ordinary course of business defense”; (2) the “new value defense”; and, (3) the “contemporaneous exchange defense.”

 The new value defense applies where the creditor has provided goods or services to the debtor after the preferential payment was made.
 Here is an example of how it works.
 Thirty-five (35) days before filing bankruptcy, the debtor pays $25,000 to creditor for an outstanding invoice.
 Ten (10) days later, creditor ships $15,000 worth of goods to debtor, or provides $15,000 worth of services to debtor.
 Under those facts, the creditor will be allowed to offset the $15,000 from the amount of its liability for the preference.